 By Dr. Kevin Dean, President & CEO, Tennessee Nonprofit Network

 We all want to be valued and heard in our workplace.
-But sometimes, despite our best efforts, concerns arise that seem to fall on deaf ears.
+But sometimes, despite our best efforts, concerns arise that seem to be ignored.
 You’ve tried talking to your supervisor, maybe even escalated it through the proper channels, and yet, the issue persists.
 This is where that tricky question pops up: should you go over your Executive Director’s head and take your concerns directly to the Board of Directors?
 The answer is, well, complicated.
 I’ll go ahead and say maybe….or rarely.

 It’s a bit like choosing to take the stairs when the elevator is out of order.
 Sure, it might get you where you need to go, but it’s going to take more effort, and there’s a chance you might trip along the way.
 So before you embark on this climb, let’s explore when it might be a necessary journey, and when it’s best to stick to the designated route.